Could Thinking About Death Improve Your Life?

 Another area to think about is the place fear holds in your life.
 So many of us are stymied by our anxiety around failing or looking stupid.
 Exploring your feelings about this can really help reduce its hold and help you live more fully.
 Returning to Steve Jobs; ’remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart’.

-It may be unrealistic to live each moment as if it were our last but perhaps 2017 can be about trying to find our own authentic path.
+It may be unrealistic to live each moment as if it were our last but perhaps this is the time to try and find our own authentic path.
 Can we take risks by speaking from the heart?
 Can we prioritise what gives pleasure or feels most important to us?
 And most importantly, can we do all of this whilst holding in mind those we most love?